 Please provide your email address to receive occasional news about The Yorkshire Swim Works

 Yorkshire was once the heartland of the textile industry in England, and many of its mills were powered by reservoirs that supplied water to waterwheels or turbines.
-The Victorian treatment works created clean drinking water for the mill workers who lived in the surrounding towns of Leeming and Oxenhope.
+Victorian treatment works created clean drinking water for mill workers, but many of these mills and water works now lay abandoned.

-The site is at the intersection of The Pennine Way, The Bronte Way, The Millennium Way and the Calder Aire Link.
+The Bradford countryside is interlinked by The Pennine Way, The Bronte Way, The Millennium Way and the Calder Aire Link.
 Cyclists and hikers, residents and tourists are already enjoying this unique and beautiful natural place.
 The moorland’s wildlife heritage is home to a wide variety of wildlife, including rare and endangered species such as the black grouse and curlew.

 Thornton Moor is associated with the Bronte sisters, who grew up in the nearby village of Haworth and were inspired by the rugged beauty of the moors to create some of their most famous works, including Wuthering Heights and Jane Eyre.